zfbx/zdiscord/readme.md

     5. Add the bot to your server by taking the application ID (The number in the url *or* from the **General Information** Tab) and replace "APPID" with it in the following URL: `https://discord.com/oauth2/authorize?client_id=APPID&scope=bot&permissions=8` Follow the instructions from the url to finish.

+- How do I get a "token"?
+    A "token" or Discord bot token is available on your **Bot** page of your application from [developers/applications](https://discord.com/developers/applications).
+Just under the bot's name press **Copy** and paste it into the config. *NOTE: Never share your bot's token, it's basically a password for your bot and with it people get full access to everything your bot has access to.*

 - How do I get my discord server ID, channel ID or Role IDs?

     I could write out a long tutorial on this but discord beat me to it: [Discord IDs](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)